 Katie: Yeah, I feel like we each have formed a community.
 Both together as a couple within FD, and then also individually.
 And that has been really important.
 I love that he has his FD support group; I love that he can text his FD “Rocks” when something happens with me and know that they understand.
 In fact, his Rocks have been hit pretty hard this year, and they’ve all got a lot going on.
 One’s wife passed away.
 One’s wife has not been doing well lately.
 Another is in treatment.
 And, knowing that he can have those people…just knowing that when things get rocky for us, he has that group to go to makes me feel better.
 That resource, that outlet.

-Nick: One of the caregivers I met on that FD program has become a particularly close friend.
-His wife is actually in treatment right now as well.
+Nick: One of the caregivers I met on that FD program is supporting his wife who is in treatment right now for the same type of cancer as Katie.

 Katie: Yes.
 That’s right.
 She’s in treatment as well…She’s another alumna with ocular melanoma like me, and there aren’t a lot of us.
 She did a post on FD’s Facebook page a year ago and within 30 minutes we were on the phone.
 Laughing and crying.
 When we got off the phone her husband said to her, “I haven’t seen you smile in two weeks.”